-Our unit aims to develop new magnetic materials with topological functions and high-performance magnetic functions based on materials synthesis.
-We will develop novel intermetallic compounds and alloys using singe crystal growth and rapid quenching methods, and elucidate their magnetic structures and topological properties through various measurement techniques such as magnetometry, scanning probe microscopy, and neutron scattering.
+Our unit aims to develop new magnetic materials with topological and high-performance magnetic functionalities.
+We focus on the exploration of novel intermetallic compounds and alloys using single-crystal growth and non-equilibrium methods, and elucidate their magnetic structures and topological properties through various experimental techniques, including magnetometry, electrical transport measurements, scanning probe microscopy, and neutron scattering.

 Development of new room-temperature antiskyrmion materials and observation of magnetic domain structures